 - 2.6.2.1 The responsibility and methods used to trace product shall be documented and implemented to ensure: - i.
-Finished product is traceable at least one step forward to the customer and provides traceability at least one step back from the process to the manufacturing supplier; - ii.
-Includes date of receipt of raw materials, feed contact packaging and materials, and other inputs; - iii.
+Finished product is traceable at least one step forward to the customer and at least one step back from the process to the manufacturing supplier; - ii.
+The receipt dates of raw materials, ingredients, food contact packaging and materials, and other inputs are recorded (refer to 2.8.1.8 for traceback of allergen containing food products); - iii.
 Traceability is maintained where product is reworked (refer to 2.4.6); and - iv.
-The effectiveness of the product trace system is reviewed at least annually as part of the product recall and withdrawal review (refer to 2.6.3.2).

-Records of raw and packaging material receipt and use and finished product dispatch and destination shall be maintained.
+The effectiveness of the product trace system is reviewed at least annually as part of the product recall and withdrawal review (refer to 2.6.3.2). - Records of raw and packaging material receipt and use and finished product dispatch and destination shall be maintained.